tsloughter/rebar3.org/content/en/docs/configuration/profiles.md

 It's generally tricky to try and merge all configuration options automatically.
 Different tools or commands will expect them differently, either as lists of tuples, proplists, or key/value pairs to be transformed into a dictionary of some sort.

 To support the most generic form as possible, Rebar3 handles them as a loose combination of proplists and tuple lists.
-This means the following options are all seen as having the key `native`:
+This means the following options (from the deprecated HiPE compiler) are all seen as having the key `native`:

 - `native`
 - `{native, {hipe, o3}}`
-- `{native, still, supported}`
+- `{native, also, supported}`

 Even though some of them may not be supported by tools.
-For example, the Erlang compiler supports defining macros as either `{d, 'MACRONAME'}` or `{d, 'MACRONAME', MacroValue}`, but not `d` alone, whereas it does support `native` and `{native, {hipe, o3}}`.
+For example, the Erlang compiler supports defining macros as either `{d, 'MACRONAME'}` or `{d, 'MACRONAME', MacroValue}`, but not `d` alone, whereas it once supported `native` and `{native, {hipe, o3}}`.

 Rebar3 properly supports all these forms and merges them in a functional manner.
 Let's take the following profiles as an example: